 Verdict: Avoid.
 The premium positioning doesn’t translate to cleaner ingredients.

-#4 — Arm & Hammer Clean Burst
+#4.
+Arm & Hammer Clean Burst

 Arm & Hammer’s marketing leans on the baking soda heritage, implying clean ingredients.
-The actual formulation contains many of the same problematic components as Tide and Gain — fragrance, optical brighteners, surfactants — alongside the baking soda.
+The actual formulation contains many of the same problematic components as Tide and Gain.
+Fragrance, optical brighteners, surfactants.
+Alongside the baking soda.
 The baking soda is the smallest piece by weight.

 Verdict: Avoid.
 Marketing language ≠ clean ingredients.

-#5 — Cheer Bright Clean
+#5.
+Cheer Bright Clean

-Cheer’s “color-safe” positioning relies heavily on optical brighteners (which create the visual illusion of brighter color rather than actually preserving fabric color).
+Cheer’s “color-safe” positioning relies heavily on optical brighteners (which create the visual illusion of brighter color rather than preserving fabric color).
 Combined with the standard fragrance-phthalate package, it ranks among the worst.

 Verdict: Avoid.
-Color preservation doesn’t come from optical brighteners — it comes from cold water, gentle agitation, and color-safe DETERGENT not laden with fluorescent compounds.
+Color preservation doesn’t come from optical brighteners.
+It comes from cold water, gentle agitation, and color-safe DETERGENT not laden with fluorescent compounds.

 Phthalates (via “fragrance”).
 Well-documented endocrine disruptors that mimic estrogen.
 Detected in 95+ percent of US adult urine samples.
 Linked to reduced testosterone in men, irregular menstrual cycles, accelerated puberty, reduced fertility.